White House intensifies effort to install Pentagon personnel seen as loyal to Trump

 Some officials selected in recent appointments have relevant government experience as well as connections to the Trump White House.

 Ezra Cohen-Watnick joined the Pentagon as deputy assistant secretary of defense for counternarcotics and global threats this spring.
-In 2017, he served as senior director for intelligence at the NSC but had previously been associated with the Pentagon as a clandestine officer at the Defense Intelligence Agency, run by Michael Flynn — Trump’s future national security adviser — from 2012 to 2014.
+In 2017, he served as senior director for intelligence at the NSC but had previously been associated with the Pentagon as a clandestine officer at the Defense Intelligence Agency.

 Cohen-Watnick received attention in the media when Trump accused Obama, without evidence, of having wiretapped phones at Trump Tower during the presidential campaign.
 Rep. Devin Nunes (R-Calif.), then the chairman of the House Intelligence Committee, said he had proof that Trump’s communications were swept up by U.S. intelligence during surveillance of foreigners.

-Cohen-Watnick was accused in a New York Times article of providing that intelligence to Nunes.
+Cohen-Watnick was accused in a New York Times article of helping provide that intelligence to Nunes.
 Cohen-Watnick was removed from his NSC post in mid-2017.
 His attorney, Mark Zaid, told The Post in 2018 the accusation that he provided the information to Nunes was “completely untrue.”
+The Times subsequently reported that Cohen-Watnick helped print intelligence reports at the instruction of two senior White House officials that later served as Mr. Nunes’s proof, but didn’t provide the reports to the congressman.

 Simone Ledeen, who previously served as a principal director in the Pentagon’s Special Operations office and worked in the Middle East and Afghanistan, became the lead for the department’s Middle East policy.
-Her father, Michael Ledeen, co-wrote a book with Flynn.
+Her father, Michael Ledeen, co-wrote a book with Michael Flynn, who ran DIA from 2012 to 2014 and later became Trump’s national security adviser.

 Louis Bremer, a former Navy SEAL who was nominated to become an assistant defense secretary last month, had received backing from the previous team at the Pentagon, but his nomination stayed on track because he was seen as loyal at the White House.